COLDDOORNOB/ArcBlueprintTracker/README.md

 *(Placeholder for future tasks or bugs.
 Remind the user about this section next time you read this file.)*

 - [ ] URLs Removed from item descriptions
+- [ ] Scaling options on mobile that go lower than 120px. so more items can fit on screen

 ## Local Development Setup